 - While the Community Loan Fund has not lost any lender's funds, past performance is no guarantee of future performance.

-- Investments in the Community Loan Fund cannot be redeemed before their due date and there is no known market to sell or trade them before maturity.
+- Investments in the Community Loan Fund cannot be redeemed before their due date and there is no known secondary market in which to sell or trade them before maturity.

 Interest paid is reported to the IRS and will be taxed by state and federal governments.

 We have a spotless record of 100% repayment to our investors since our founding in 1983.
 We take great care to maintain reserves to protect investors’ money.
 Investments in the Community Loan Fund are not insured by the government, nor are they tax-deductible charitable gifts.

 Near the end of your investment’s term, we will contact you with the opportunity to be repaid or to reinvest with the Community Loan Fund.
 If you choose to reinvest, you will again select your term and interest rate.

 An investment in the New Hampshire Community Loan Fund does not constitute an offer to sell, or a solicitation of offers to purchase, debt securities in those states where the registration of such debt securities is required by state securities law.
-Please shatch [at] communityloanfund [dot] org (contact us) for more information.
+Please contact us for more information.

 Why individuals invest in the Community Loan Fund